|

 If you read the relevant camping forums, you will have noticed that opinions differ on this issue.
 Many campers have found that they can connect the standard bottles to the German system without any problems.
 Others report that they would not have been able to seal the connections without the gas sampling adapters.

 So my advice: safety always comes first!
 Get a Euro gas extraction set and connect the gas cylinder to it.
 That way you are on the safe side.
-For France you need the D4 connection.
+For gas cylinders in France you need the D4 connection.
 After connecting, you should check the connections for leaks using a leak detector spray.

-- Zum Anschluss eines Druckreglers mit deutschem Anschluss an die auf dem eurpäischen Markt gängigen…
+• Zum Anschluss eines Druckreglers mit deutschem Anschluss an die auf dem eurpäischen Markt gängigen…

-- Bestehend aus Übergangsstutzen 1 bis 4
+• Bestehend aus Übergangsstutzen 1 bis 4

 Good to know: The handy (and expensive) cubes can only be connected with a special adapter available in France.
 You need a safety cylinder valve to connect Campingaz cylinders to your gas system.
-Everything else you need to know about gas connections can be found in the article Gas adapter when camping in Europe.

 Filling gas cylinders in France

 The French system is fundamentally different from the German system.
 In France, it is customary to rent a bottle and pay a deposit.
 When the bottle is empty, you take it back to the retailer and get a full bottle.
-German gas cylinders are yours and will be refilled.
+German gas cylinders are partly yours and will be refilled.

 The best alternative if you run out of gas on your trip to France is to get a French model and return it before you leave the country.
 The good thing about the gas supply in France is that you can really buy gas cylinders everywhere: at petrol stations, supermarket filling stations, DIY stores, at the Bar-Tabac and in the small village stores.
 Campsites have gas in stock anyway.